-To assist in the execution of its responsibilities, the Board has established a number of Board Committees including an Investment Committee, Finance, Risk & Audit Committee, Remuneration & Nominations Committee and a Properties and Facilities Committee.
+To assist in the execution of its responsibilities, the Board has established Board Committees including an Investment Committee, a Finance, Risk & Audit Committee, a Remuneration & Nominations Committee, a Properties and Facilities Committee and a Deductible Gift Recipient Committee.
 These Committees have charters which are reviewed on a regular basis.